Saraj Municipality: History

 In the early 2000s municipal boundaries within Macedonia in some areas were redrawn.
 During difficult negotiations the governing Macedonian Social Democrats (SDSM) gave in to the request of its Albanian coalition partner that wanted Albanians within Skopje to surpass the 20% population mark by attaching two rural Albanian inhabited municipalities, Saraj and Kondovo.
 The municipalities attachment to the capital city raised the Albanian population from 15.30% to 20.49%.
 The change was seen as an important win among Albanians, while Macedonians were concerned with a more visible Albanian presence in Skopje and the increasing fragmentation of the urban population based on ethnicity.

 Demographics

-According to the last national census from 2021, Saraj has 38,399 inhabitants.
+According to the 2021 North Macedonia census, Saraj municipality has 38,399 inhabitants.
 Ethnic groups in the municipality include: